o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 - Adding editable properties for your material type
 - Adding shader options
 - Adding passes to your material type
-- Using the ImGui to debug passes
+- Using the Pass Tree Visualizer to debug passes

 The VegetationBending materialtype allows materials to bend and sway, simulating how wind affects vegetation.
 It allows for detail bending with slight movement of branches and leaves, as well as movement of the entire object.